 Attendance for all pupils is beginning to show an improvement.
-In the year 2021-2022 the whole school average was 93.1% due to Covid with the National average being 84.4%.
+In the year 2022-2023 the whole school average was 94.85% which is above the National Average.

 The Trust and school have a clear and rigorous policy that is followed to support parents to understand the importance of attending school regularly.
 Regular communication with parents through different mediums is slowly having a positive impact.
-Early indications show that for 2022-2023 percentages are continuing to rise with PA figures significantly coming down.
+Early indications show that for 2023-2024 percentages are similar to last year with PA figures stabilising.

 Due to many parents working in the tourist industry, there are still holidays being taken in school time.
 The school continues to follow the Trust approach in not authorising these requests.